Transgender legal history in the United States

-The legal and regulatory history of transgender and transsexual people in the United States begins in the 1960s.
+The legal and regulatory history of transgender people in the United States begins in the 1960s.
 Such legislation covers federal, state, municipal, and local levels, as well as military justice.
 It reflects broader societal attitudes which have shifted significantly over time and have impacted legislative and judicial outcomes.

 Legal cases concerning LGBT issues were first raised in the United States in the 1960s.
 These initial cases often revolved around the ability to change names or sex on legal documents and sought protection against various forms of discrimination—such as in employment, civil rights violations, and equal protection under the law.
 Over the decades, these issues expanded to include a broader array of concerns such as Medicare and Social Security benefits, transition-related healthcare rights in the workplace, marital rights, military service conditions, medical malpractice, restroom access, and housing discrimination.

 1960s

 In 1966 the first case to consider transsexualism in the US was heard, Mtr. of Anonymous v.
 Weiner, 50 Misc.
 2d 380, 270 N.Y.S.2d 319 (1966).
 The case concerned a transsexual person from New York City who had undergone sex reassignment surgery and wanted a change of name and sex on their birth certificate.
 The New York City Health Department refused to grant the request, and the court ruled that the New York City and New Jersey Health Code only permitted a change of sex on the birth certificate if an error was made recording it at birth, so the Health Department acted correctly.
 The decision of the court in Weiner was affirmed in Mtr. of Hartin v.
 Dir. of Bur. of Recs., 75 Misc.
 2d 229, 232, 347 N.Y.S.2d 515 (1973) and Anonymous v.
 Mellon, 91 Misc.
 2d 375, 383, 398 N.Y.S.2d 99 (1977).

 In 1968 a transgender person again sought a change of name and sex on their birth certificate in the case of Matter of Anonymous, 57 Misc.
 2d 813, 293 N.Y.S.2d 834 (1968).
 The change of sex was denied, but the name change was granted.
 The same occurred in the case of Matter of Anonymous, 64 Misc.
 2d 309, 314 N.Y.S.2d 668 (1970).